Nick689/CustomPOS/Readme.md

 * Easy to customize with easy macro code
 * PDF export
 * Barcode printing (code128)
-* You will be surprised by the efficiency of the cash register check page
+* Cash register check with detailed incomes for each cashier and daily totals
 * Advanced user right management
 * Advanced pricing management with selectable scenarios for each item